RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/05-Sensors/01-get-range.md

 ##### Description

-Gets the data from the CoDrone EDU's distance sensors.
+Returns the calculated distance from either the front or bottom infrared (IR) range sensor to the surface.
+The sensor range is up to 1.5m.

 ##### Parameters
 ![get range image 1](get_range_params1.PNG)
 ![get range image 2](get_range_params2.PNG) <br />
-**type**: bottom, front <br />
+**type**: front, bottom<br />
 **unit**: mm, cm, in, m <br />

 ##### Returns

-Distance value from sensor
+**distance**: float value in the units selected

 ##### Example